Richard E. Ford, Jr.

 Prior to moving back home to Lewisburg to join the Ford Law Firm, PLLC in 2015, Grady spent two years representing the City of Charleston as an assistant city attorney in the City Attorney’s Office.
 Since moving his family back to Lewisburg, Grady has continued to represent municipalities, government boards, and political subdivisions in his private practice, serving as city attorney for municipalities in the greater Greenbrier Valley and litigating various matters before circuit courts and the West Virginia Supreme Court of Appeals.
 In addition to representing municipalities and general litigation, Grady has devoted and developed a substantial portion of his practice to representing families and individuals in family law and criminal matters.

-Grady is involved in giving back to the local community and serves on a number of boards of local non-profits including Carnegie Hall and the Child Youth Advocacy Center.
+Grady is involved in giving back to the local community and serves on a number of boards of local non-profits including Carnegie Hall, the Child Youth Advocacy Center, and the Greenbrier Historical Society.